chef/chef-web-docs/content/backend_failure_recovery.md

 1. Run `chef-backend-ctl remove-node NODE_NAME` from any working cluster member to remove the offending node (it doesn't have to be the leader).
 1. Run `chef-backend-ctl cleanse` on the offending node.
 This will save configuration files under the root directory by default.
 1. Check to make sure `/var/opt/chef-backend` was deleted by `chef-backend-ctl cleanse`.
-1. `mkdir /etc/chef-backend` # make a place to move configuration files in a more self-evident place
+1. Make a directory for the configuration files: `mkdir /etc/chef-backend`.
 1. Copy `/root/chef-backend-cleanse*` to `/etc/chef-backend/`.
 1. Run `chef-backend-ctl join-cluster LEADER_IP --recovery`